faisal-samin/30-days-of-ml/README.md

 I've carried on working on the job classification repository and finalised the scraping code (and then ran the scraper which took a while) so we've now got a freshly pulled job descripton data from indeed on 4 job classes.
 I realise there's been no ML over the past two days but that dataset is now ready to be exploited.
 Eager to look into this tomorrow!

+## Day 6 (22-09-21)

+Right, let's get the party started.
+The scraping took almost 2 hours last night but we now have a rich dataset with around 500 job adverts for 4 job titles in London,
+the majority of each have full, juicy descriptions.
+The goal is to train a multi-label classification model on this text using the job titles as labels.

+A lot of the hard work ot write the code for the sci-kit learn encoders and SVM model were already done for me I have to say but I did some exploration of the text with some word clouds to tailor the stop-words dictionary.
+A first model yielded an amazing 92.9% internal accuracy with a beautifully diagonal confusion matrix.
+I looked into some mis-classified example to understand which words were swinging the model's decision but the ideal way of reviewing this is through a visualisation - the code of which I need to refresh with my data.
+Full details can be found in the notebook at the repo [here](https://github.com/faisal-samin/Data_Job_Analysis/blob/master/analysis.ipynb).

+Fun times with some learnings on how to evaluate a multi-label classification model!